 The lock operates 24 hours a day, sometimes with free flow at the top of the tide.
 If the lock is available for you continue along the channel and enter it providing it is showing a green light.
 There is a waiting pontoon with deep water available but you may need to raft up.

-Services available here include water and electricity on the pontoons, and the fuel berth selling petrol as well as diesel.
+Services available here include water and electricity (included in the berthing fee) on the pontoons, and the fuel berth selling petrol as well as diesel.
 The shower and toilet facilities ashore are highly rated also.
-Berthing fees (2014) are around £2.95 per metre per night in the season with a minimum charge of £23.60; short stays £1.38per metre with a minimum charge of £10 but free if taking on fuel.
+Berthing fees (2016) are £3.10 per metre per night for an 8 to 12.5 metre boat in the season with a minimum charge of £24.80; short stays £1.38per metre with a minimum charge of £10 but free if taking on fuel.
 Berthing charges run mid-day to mid-day.

 For the boat there are lifting facilities up to 40 tonnes, together with local on-site Marine specialists (details in the directory).